Meet the Tutor: Saddler Line Hansen

 As for education of the future saddlers, there are now more opportunities than ever with additional courses such as bridle fitting and flocking courses, as well as a lot of other additional training opportunities.

 The whole COVID situation has led to us having to think outside the box and create hybrid training/courses for saddlery students which I think we will see a lot more of in the future.

 Are you thinking about starting a course in saddlery?
-You can become a master of your craft with our Worshipful Company of Cordwainers Diploma in Saddle Harness and Bridle Making.
+You can become a master of your craft with one of our courses.